 Recovery and what to expect after a facelift

-Your face will feel tight and sore after the surgery.
-You’ll be given painkillers to help manage this.
+• Day of surgery: Your face will feel tight and sore after the surgery.
+The doctors and nurses looking after you will give you painkillers to help manage this.
 You’re likely to have bandages around your face to reduce bruising and swelling.
-These will be removed after a day or two, and your stitches removed after around a week.
+You should be out of bed and moving around after your operation.

-Complications of facelift
+Potential complications of a facelift

 All surgical procedures carry some risk of complications.
 Here are some of the most common complications associated with facelift.